OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

         default: [ 1, 1, 1 ]

-        <p>default value to display when the requested attribute is not available</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">default value to display when the requested attribute is not available</p>

     <h3>map_type</h3>